The Best Ideas for a Fun Date Night in Atlanta

 Old Fourth Ward

-As of March 5, Six Flags Over Georgia has officially reopened for its 2022 season, and although you may think that amusement parks are just for teenagers, here’s why you should definitely consider it for your next date.
-In addition to all of the thrills, fun attractions, and chances to win your date an oversized stuffed animal, you two will almost certainly be forced to spend a significant amount of time together in food and ride lines, so use that time to get more familiar with each other.
+Six Flags Over Georgia is back in season, and although you may think that amusement parks are just for teenagers, here’s why you should definitely consider it for your next date: In addition to all of the thrills, fun attractions, and chances to win your date an oversized stuffed animal, you two will almost certainly be forced to spend a significant amount of time together in food and ride lines, so use that time to get more familiar with each other.

 Old Fourth Ward